 Botany

 Letsugas is an erect, usually simple, annual, smooth, very leafy herb reaching a height of 1 meter when in flower.
-Leaves are stalkless, obovate to oblong-obovate, 6 to 20 cm long, entire or lobed, toothed, thin, and numerous at the base.
-Heads are numerous, about 1 cm long, and borne in open panicles; the branches, often much reduced, bear bractlike leaves.
+Leaves are stalkless, obovate to oblong-obovate, 6 to 20 centimeters long, entire or lobed, toothed, thin, and numerous at the base.
+Heads are numerous, about 1 centimeter long, and borne in open panicles; the branches, often much reduced, bear bractlike leaves.
 Flowers are yellow.
 Involucral bracts are ovate, the inner ones linear.
 Achenes are brown, with a very slender beak about as long as the body.

 Distribution

-Common garden cultivation for food.
+- Common commercial and garden cultivation for food.

-Nowhere established.
+- Nowhere established.

 Constituents